-These issues and challenges include but are not limited to the following:
+These issues and challenges include, but are not limited to, the following:

 - The procedure is costly and as such is of limited contribution in environments of resource constraint (where the incidence of dysraphism is highest).
-Despite recent expansion in centers performing pre-natal closure, there is still limited availability of centers and access remains limited and potentially subject to disparities. - Longitudinal outcome studies are not yet available to assess whether the favorable results are durable, lasting, and not offset by evolving new problems related to IUMC.
+Despite recent expansion in centers performing prenatal closure, there is still limited availability of centers and access remains limited and potentially subject to disparities. - Longitudinal outcome studies are not yet available to assess whether the favorable results are durable, lasting, and not offset by evolving new problems related to IUMC.
 Best available, current studies on the original MOMS cohort suggest that improvements in hydrocephalus, Chiari II malformation/brainstem dysfunction, motor function and learning are persistent.
-The incidence of tethered cord in infants who undergo IUMC appears higher than those closed by conventional techniques.
-Neurologic loss from tethered cord has some potential to reduce and offset gains seen in lower extremity motor function and bladder control observed in the original MOMS cohort.
-IUMC did not result in a decrease in need for clean intermittent catheterization in the most recent follow up from the MOMs cohort.18-20

-- The original maternal cohort was homogeneous and dissimilar to many of the demographics of mothers that typify mothers and families with a pregnancy with Spina Bifida. - Prematurity has been reduced but not eliminated.14-15,17 - Maternal factors remain significant.
-Uterine closure remains a difficult challenge and infers some risk to subsequent pregnancies and insures that delivery by cesarean section will be required for this and all subsequent pregnancies.16-17,21 - As experience with and the number of centers offering IUMC has increased there has been a simultaneous evolution of techniques such that several surgical approaches (i.e., open vs. endoscopic repair, and dural or skin patching techniques) now exist.
-It is unclear which techniques will result in the best long-term outcomes with lowest complications, morbidity and mortality.
-As center number increases each center is likely to see fewer cases and thereby reduce sample size associated with a given technique which may challenge studies that assessing outcome and guide technical evolution of IUMC.
+9,13,17,18 The incidence of tethered cord in infants who undergo IUMC appears higher than those closed by conventional techniques.
+19 Neurologic loss from tethered cord has some potential to reduce and offset gains seen in lower extremity motor function and bladder control observed in the original MOMS cohort.
+IUMC did not result in a decrease in need for clean intermittent catheterization in the most recent follow up from the MOMs cohort.
+19-21 - The original maternal cohort was homogeneous and dissimilar to many of the demographics of mothers that typify mothers and families with a pregnancy with Spina Bifida.22 - Prematurity has been reduced but not eliminated.
+17,23,24 - Maternal factors remain significant.
+Uterine closure remains a difficult challenge and infers some risk to subsequent pregnancies and ensures that delivery by cesarean section will be required for this and all subsequent pregnancies.^{24-26} - As experience with and the number of centers offering IUMC has increased there has been a simultaneous evolution of techniques such that several surgical approaches (i.e., open vs. endoscopic repair, and dural or skin patching techniques) now exist.24 It is unclear which techniques will result in the best long-term outcomes with lowest complications, morbidity and mortality.
+As center number increases, each center is likely to see fewer cases and thereby reduce sample size associated with a given technique which may challenge studies that assess outcome and guide technical evolution of IUMC.

-Beyond pre-natal closure decisions, neurosurgical prenatal counselling of parents with a fetus with Spina Bifida is important for all families.
-Neurosurgeons experienced with and dedicated to caring for patients with neural tube defects (NTDs) are uniquely qualified to discuss with families the realistic long-term expectations and challenges facing a child born with open Spina Bifida (Prenatal Counselling Guidelines).
-Route of delivery remains a controversial issue in open MMC but significant evidence for one route of delivery over another, such as cesarean versus vaginal delivery, remains lacking.23-24
+Beyond prenatal closure decisions, neurosurgical prenatal counseling of parents with a fetus with Spina Bifida is important for all families.
+Neurosurgeons experienced with, and dedicated to, caring for patients with neural tube defects (NTDs) are uniquely qualified to discuss with families the realistic long-term expectations and challenges facing a child born with open Spina Bifida (Prenatal Counseling Guidelines).
+Route of delivery remains a controversial issue in open MMC but significant evidence for one route of delivery over another, such as cesarean versus vaginal delivery, remains lacking.^{27,28}

-Neurosurgical care for most infants who are born with MMC begins with closure of the spinal defect and subsequent evaluation for the need to treat associated hydrocephalus.25-30 Ventricular shunts remain the cornerstone of treatment for hydrocephalus in Spina Bifida but there are active controversies and research surrounding:
+Neurosurgical care for most infants who are born with MMC begins with closure of the spinal defect and subsequent evaluation for the need to treat associated hydrocephalus.
+16,29-32 Ventricular shunts remain the cornerstone of treatment for hydrocephalus in Spina Bifida but there are active controversies and research surrounding:

-- the thresholds for initiating treatment, - the evolving role of endoscopic third ventriculostomy with choroid plexus coagulation (ETV/CPC).3-4,33-35
+- the thresholds for initiating treatment, and - the evolving role of endoscopic third ventriculostomy with choroid plexus coagulation (ETV/CPC).^{3,4,33-35}